MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 | Your provider pulls messages from an external service at a regular interval. | Create a Power Automate Message Puller flow. |
 | Your provider raises business events that aren't currently defined in Intelligent Order Management. | Create a new business event definition and add existing events. |

-When you have a good understanding of the solutions, you can proceed to implementing your provider.
+When you have a good understanding of the solutions, proceed to implementing your provider.

 ## Create a provider solution

-You need to complete the following tasks in this section to create a provider solution.
+Complete the following tasks to create a provider solution:

 - Set up a custom provider.